serialt/terraform-module-mssql/README.md

 # README
-A Terraform module to install MetalLB
+A Terraform module to install MSSQL

 ## Providers
 * hashicorp/helm